IMPOSSIBLEKMY/VSCodium-C-Cpp-Setup-On-Windows/README.md

-# C++ Development with MSYS2, MinGW, Clangd, and VSCodium
+# C++ Development with MSYS2, MinGW, Clangd, and VSCodium on Windows

 This guide helps you set up a lightweight and powerful C++ development environment using: